scriban/scriban/doc/builtins.md

 #### Description

-Decodes a Base64-encoded string to a byte array. he encoding of the bytes is assumed to be UTF-8.
+Decodes a Base64-encoded string to a byte array.
+The encoding of the bytes is assumed to be UTF-8.

 #### Arguments